landhb/linux-keyutils/README.md

 Rust interface to the Linux key-management facility.
 Provides a safe interface around the raw system calls allowing user-space programs to perform key manipulation.

+There is a good [cloudflare blog](https://blog.cloudflare.com/the-linux-kernel-key-retention-service-and-why-you-should-use-it-in-your-next-application/) discussing why it should be used.

 ## Basic Usage

 To use `linux-keyutils`, first add this to your `Cargo.toml`: